jtmoon79/PythonEmbed4Win/README.md

 <br/>

-Installing the Python for Windows Embed zip file requires some tedious tweaks.
+Installing the Python for Windows embedded zip file requires some tedious tweaks.
 See this [gist](https://gist.github.com/jtmoon79/ce63fe655b2f544462e70d8e5ec30ff5).
 This script will handle the tedious tweaks so the new Python installation will run in an isolated manner.